 In addition to the regular Food Stamp Program, the Food Stamp Act authorizes alternative programs in Puerto Rico, the Northern Mariana Islands, and American Samoa.
 The largest of these, the Nutrition Assistance Program in Puerto Rico, was funded under a federal block grant of over $1.3 billion in 2002.
 Unless noted otherwise, the food stamp caseload and expenditure data in this Appendix exclude costs for the Nutrition Assistance Program (NAP) in Puerto Rico.
 (Prior editions of this Appendix included NAP, but caseload and expenditure data in this Appendix are now limited to the Food Stamp Program, to be consistent with FSP data published by the USDA.)

 Monthly income is the most important determinant of household eligibility.
-Except for households composed entirely of TANF, SSI, or General Assistance recipients, gross income cannot exceed 130 percent of poverty.
+Except for households composed entirely of TANF, SSI, General Assistance, elderly or disabled recipients, gross income cannot exceed 130 percent of poverty.
 After certain amounts are deducted for living expenses, working expenses, dependent care expenses, excess shelter expenses, child support payment, and - for elderly/disabled households - medical expenses, net income cannot exceed 100 percent of poverty.
-Households also must not have more than $2,000 in cash, savings, stocks and bonds, and certain vehicles (households with an elderly or disabled member can have up to $3,000 in countable assets).
+Households also must not have more than $2,000 in assets comprised of cash, savings, stocks and bonds, and certain vehicles (households with an elderly or disabled member can have up to $3,000 in countable assets).

 All nonexempt adult applicants for food stamps must register for work.
 To maintain eligibility, they must accept a suitable job, if offered one, and fulfill any work, job search, or training requirements established by the FSP office.
-Nondisabled adults living in households with children can receive benefits for three months only, unless they work or participate in work-related activities.
+Nondisabled adults living in households without children can receive benefits for three months only, unless they work or participate in work-related activities.
 Participation is restricted for certain groups, including students, strikers, and people who are institutionalized.
-Legal immigrants who are disabled, under age 18, or have five years of legal US residency are eligible; all other noncitizens are not.
+Legal immigrants who are disabled, under age 18, are refugees or asylees, or have at least five years of legal US residency are eligible; all other noncitizens are not.